HassanBerro05/Flint-Crisis-Water/README.md

 ### Ensembles

-Before arriving at a final decision, we extended our analysis to ensembles, whereby we examined different combinations of the models at our disposal.
+Before arriving at a final decision, I extended our analysis to ensembles, whereby I examined different combinations of the models at our disposal.
 The best performing model was an average of the gradient boosting model with the two neural network models.
 The validation ROC curve for this model is displayed in figure 11.

 <img src="https://i.imgur.com/XdbMUlY.png" height="50%" width="50%" alt="ROC Ensembles"/>